ethereum-lists/chains/README.md

 where you need to specify type 2 and the reference to an existing parent.
 The field about bridges is optional.

-You can add a `status` field e.g. to `deprecate` a chain (a chain should never be deleted as this would open the door to replay attacks)
+You can add a `status` field e.g. to deprecate (via status `deprecated`) a chain (a chain should never be deleted as this would open the door to replay attacks)
 Other options for `status` are `active` (default) or `incubating`

 ## Aggregation